meszarosdezso/flutter_clock/mdz_clock/README.md

 # Digital Clock

+My submission for the Flutter Clock contest.
+Animations made with 2D Flare.

 This app is an example of a digital clock.
 It has a light theme and a dark theme.
 See the [Analog Clock](../analog_clock) if you'd like an example that displays the weather and location.